 You may wish to consider online fitness routines to keep active, such as pregnancy yoga or Pilates.
 Keeping mobile and hydrated, even if you are self-isolating, is important to reduce the risk of blood clots in pregnancy.
 Find out more about exercise in pregnancy.

 All pregnant women are recommended to take 10 micrograms of vitamin D supplementation daily.
 This is especially important if you are self-isolating as you may not be getting enough vitamin D from sunlight.

 You should contact your midwife or antenatal clinic to inform them that you are currently in self-isolation for suspected/confirmed coronavirus and ask for advice on going to any antenatal appointments.

-It is likely that routine antenatal appointments will be delayed until isolation ends.
+It is likely that a virtual appointment will be offered instead, and routine antenatal appointments will be delayed until isolation ends.
 If your midwife or doctor advises that your appointment cannot wait, the necessary arrangements will be made for you to be seen.
 For example, you may be asked to attend at a different time, or in a different clinic, to protect others.

 If you have concerns about the wellbeing of yourself or your unborn baby during your self-isolation period, contact your midwife or, if out-of-hours, your maternity unit.
 They will provide further advice, including whether you need to attend hospital.

 If you are advised to go to the maternity unit or hospital, you will be asked to travel by private transport, or arranged hospital transport and to alert the maternity unit reception once on site before going into the hospital.
 You will be required to wear a mask or face covering.

 All available evidence suggests that pregnant women are at no greater risk of becoming seriously unwell than other healthy adults if they develop coronavirus.
 The large majority of pregnant women experience only mild or moderate symptoms.